AaradhyaSaxena/11-RNN/ab_testing/README.md

 2. Identifying trends by the help of Exploratory Data Analysis.
 3. Optimizing performance by Designing A/B Tests.
 4. Make data driven decisions by analyzing A/B Test Results

+Conducting an AB-test to determine which paywall has a higher conversion rate.